-- Pay to sleep at campgrounds more-I really wanted to sleep for free each night to stretch my savings but in some cases I was not sure what the car camping rules were and I did not get a good nights sleep thinking about wether I was parked legally or not.
-If I would have paid $20-$40 dollars to park at a camground I would have gotten a much better night’s rest.
-It is hard paying for a campground that has no amenities but in retrospect I am thinking the pay off would have been worth it.
+- Pay to sleep at campgrounds more-I really wanted to sleep for free each night to stretch my savings but in some cases, I was not sure what the car camping rules were and I did not get a good night’s sleep thinking about whether I was parked legally or not.
+If I would have paid $20-$40 dollars to park at a campground, I would have gotten a much better night’s rest.
+It is hard to pay for a campground with no amenities, but in retrospect, I think the payoff would have been worth it.

 - Use a fan for airflow while car sleeping-many locations were hotter than I expected and some nights had rainfall.
-I usually kept my sunroof open with a magnetic mesh overlay but it was tough to stay comfortable on those warm or rainy nights.
-In the future, I will car camp with a battery operated fan and avoid hot tempetartures for optimal comfort.
+I usually kept my sunroof open with a magnetic mesh overlay, but staying comfortable on those warm or rainy nights was tough.
+In the future, I will car camp with a battery-operated fan and avoid hot temperatures for optimal comfort.

-- Covering too much ground– I wanted to see it all but shouldn’t have planned to see so much when I knew I needed to be back in NY at a certain time.
-I definitely felt rushed and tired at the end of the trip causing me to skip out on a few states which I now regret.
+- Covering too much ground- I wanted to see it all but shouldn’t have planned to see so much when I knew I needed to be back in NY at a certain time.
+I felt rushed and tired at the end of the trip, causing me to skip out on a few states I now regret.

-- Not bringing enough water– I had enough drinking water but I should have planned to bring more for dishes, washing my face and brushing my teeth.
-I was worried to run out of water which forced me into eating more junk food so I wouldn’t have to waste water on dishes and dehydrated foods.
+- Not bringing enough water- I had enough drinking water, but I should have planned to get more for dishes, washing my face and brushing my teeth.
+I was worried to run out of water which forced me to eat more junk food so I wouldn’t have to waste water on dishes and dehydrated foods.

-- Buying too many supplies– I thought of it all but didn’t end up using it all.
-I wish I would have bought some items (jackery solar charger, pop up toilet, wool blanket, multiple fuel canisters) if I needed them rather than up front.
-I have pleanty of space in my car to store everything but it would have been nice to save some money on unnecessary supplies.
+- Buying too many supplies- I thought of it all but didn’t end up using it all.
+I wish I would have bought some items (Jackery solar charger, pop-up toilet, wool blanket, multiple fuel canisters) if I needed them rather than upfront.
+I have plenty of space in my car to store everything but it would have been nice to save some money on unnecessary supplies.